-6. A permit is also required for out-of-state poultry.
-A permit may be obtained by calling (217) 782-4944.
+6.A permit is also required for out-of-state poultry.
+Entry permit numbers are available onlineathttps://entrypermit.agr.illinois.gov/Login.aspx.

 Please note: These poultry exhibition requirements do not apply to 4-H and FFA 1-day poultry shows where the entries are taken to the show and returned home the same day.
-However, a permit is required for out-of-state poultry.
+However, apermit is required for out-of-state poultry.